top of page

 Hydrostatic Pressure & Epoxy Floors: Can Water Ruin Your Waterproof Basement?

-Epoxy flooring is a popular choice for basements, praised for its durability, sleek appearance, and ability to create a seemingly waterproof surface.
+Epoxy flooring is a popular choice for basements.
+It is praised for its durability, sleek appearance, and ability to create a seemingly waterproof surface.
 But what happens when the invisible force of hydrostatic pressure in a basement comes into play?
-Can this powerful force compromise your impenetrable epoxy floor, leading to basement woes?
+Can this powerful force compromise your epoxy floor, leading to significant basement issues?
 Unfortunately, the answer is often yes.

 Understanding Hydrostatic Pressure in a Basement

 Hydrostatic pressure is the force exerted by a body of water at rest.
-In the context of your basement, this refers to the pressure exerted by groundwater surrounding your home's foundation.
-Rain, snowmelt, and high-water tables all contribute to this pressure.
+In your basement, this refers to the pressure exerted by groundwater surrounding your home's foundation.
+Rain, snowmelt, and high water tables all contribute to this pressure.
 The higher the water table and the more saturated the soil, the greater the hydrostatic pressure.

 Let me break it down for you.
-Here's an example.
-You have a bathtub, which is like the ground around your basement.
-This bathtub is filled with water, which is similar to the groundwater in the soil.
+Imagine a bathtub filled with water.
+This bathtub represents the ground around your basement.
 Your basement is like a small, empty box sitting inside that bathtub, resting on the bottom.

 • Hydrostatic Pressure is Water Pushing Inward: The water in the bathtub wants to fill the entire space.
 It pushes against the sides and bottom of the box (your basement walls and floor) with a force.
 The deeper the water gets in the bathtub, the more force it applies to the box.
 That force is hydrostatic pressure.
-It's the weight of the water pushing against anything it encounters.
+It's simply the weight of the water pushing against anything it comes into contact with.

 Cutaway diagram of a basement with concrete walls showing water flow and hydrostatic pressure.
 Labels include water table and soil types.